Azure/AppService/_posts/2021-03-31-Secure resilient site with custom domain.md

 az rest --uri /subscriptions/REPLACE-ME-SUBSCRIPTIONID/resourceGroups/REPLACE-ME-RESOURCEGROUP/providers/Microsoft.Web/sites/REPLACE-ME-APPNAME/config/authsettingsV2?api-version=2020-09-01 --method put --body @auth.json
 ```

 You should now be able to access the Web App through Front Door and be authenticated.
 If you added the debug page, you should now see a few additional headers.
-One being X-Forwarded-Host that contains the url of the Front Door and X-Azure-FDID which contains the unique ID of your Front Door instance (make a note of this as we will be using it in step 4).
+One being X-Forwarded-Host that contains the url of the Front Door and X-Azure-FDID which contains the unique ID of your Front Door instance (make a note of this as it will be used in step 4).

 ## 3. (Optional) Add Custom Domain and Certificate